jselmani/Cyclops/README.md

 For the reasons outlined above, our front-end will be using rather simple technologies to build a relatively complex solution for our client.

-#### Back-End/Database System
+#### Data Storage

-The back-end of the project will consist of a C++ console application that will extract the sensor data from the Oculus Rift and its peripherals, as well as the MongoDB database that will be hosted locally in the administrators machine.
-We have chosen to use C++ and MongoDB for the following reasons:
+Using the Oculus SDK, the project will export the telemetry data from the Oculus Rift and its peripherals into a .CSV file for each session.
+We have chosen to use C++ and .CSV file format for the following reasons:
 * Oculus SDK
   * The SDK is written in C++ and it is imperative that we use C++ in order to extract the sensory data.
   * The C++ application is lightweight and will be running in the background once the user has launched the scene.
     * This will occur using the Process object in the Unity game engine.
-* Lightweight Database Engine
-  * The MongoDB database engine is lightweight and easy to integrate with C#, utilizing drivers to allow Unity integration.
-  * Data structuring uses JSON/BSON notation, making it a simpler alternative to MySQL or SQLite
-  * Querying in MongoDB uses simpler syntax with less restrictions, making it more error-free than the alternatives.
+* .CSV files
+	* Able to create tables to easily organize telemetry data
+	* Compatible across multiple platforms.

 # System Components

-### User Account Management

-This component will only be accessible by the Administrator who will be able to Create, Read, Update, and Delete user information.
-For login purposes, the Admin will provide each User with their login credentials where this component will be used to authenticate the User.

 ### Oculus Rift SDK/API